Photo credit: Anna Gauthier

-Edward G. Gauthier writes novels, short stories, flash fiction, poetry, and essays.
+Edward G. Gauthier writes novels, short stories, flash fiction, magical realism, poetry, and essays.
 His work has been accepted by Literary Orphans, Punchnels, Dual Coast Magazine, Gyroscope Review, J.J.
 Outre Review, Story Shack, The Baton Rouge Morning Advocate and others.
-He maintains a four to six hour daily writing schedule.

 Ed tends to explore psychic dreams and the infinite space of the mind.
 Themes like “the best laid plans of mice and men often goes awry” or other themes demonstrating mankind’s arrogance, are attractive to this writer.

 Edward resides in Lafayette, Louisiana with his wife Anna and is visited by his two sons, Andre and Gabriel Emile not often enough.